10 Years of Democracy

 In 2014 the objection hooter sounded shortly after the neck and neck finish with Legislate ultimately being awarded the race.
 At the top of the straight Legislate moved in to challenge Wylie Hall and these two fought side by side to the line.
 However, after giving Wylie Hall an initial bump, Wylie Hall began shifting out and slowly carried Legislate across the track making contact on at least three occasions.

 The “scorecard” for July objections stands as follows: Seven lodged with four overruled and three upheld.

 Oh the name, it’s a changing!!

 Over the years the name of the race has undergone several changes.
 It was known as the Durban Winter Handicap from its inception in 1897.
 In 1928, it become the Durban July Handicap, but once again reverted to its original name during the war years; from 1943 through 1945.
 Re-instated as the Durban July Handicap in 1946, the race stuck with this name until 1963, when Rothmans entered the sponsorship arena.
 The race was known as the Rothmans July Handicap until 1989, when the conditions for the race were changed.
 Thereafter it was simply known as the Rothmans July.
-Rothmans was reluctant to end its association with this great race but the new tobacco laws of the country forbade it and sadly the longest running sponsorship of a major sporting event came to an end after its 38th year in 2000.
+Rothmans was reluctant to end its association with this great race but the new tobacco laws of the country forbade it and sadly the longest running sponsorship of a major sporting event came to an end in 2000 after its 38th year.
 2001 saw the race being run simply as the Durban July and in 2002 Vodacom announced it’s powerful association with Africa’s Greatest Horseracing Event, now entrenched as the Vodacom Durban July.

 How the Favourites have fared